vishalx360/vexa/README.md

 # vexa

-vexa is a simple javascript web app, which uses browser's speechRecognition API to give transcript.
+vexa is a simple javascript web app, which uses browser's speechRecognition API to give transcript and speechSynthesis API to output transcript as sound.